aerotron1/ISDB/README.md

 3. What blockers you have (if any)

 - App Error when launching it.
 Going through github commits to see if changes caused the error.
 Error caused due to tracks.js model code.
 - Error received when uploading data using mongorestore.
-Used mongoimport but issue arised with incorrect connection string.
+Used mongoimport to upload all csv files.

 17/01/22

 1. What have you done so far

 - Upload data .csv files using mongoimport in the correct connection string.
-- Look into user entity, fix the error on user model..
+- Look into user entity, fix the error on user model.

 2. What are you going to work on next